oliviercreurer/compass/README.md

 __*Commands*__

 Commands come in two flavors: those that manipulate the sequence, and those that manipulate recording/looping/playback behaviors (i.e. softcut).
+If you need a quick reminder, all commands are also listed in the script itself on the `REFERENCE` pages.

 Sequence commands: